paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-036-administration-of-educational-benefits.md

 #### Effective Date of 2001 Amendment
 Pub.
 L. 107–103, title I, § 111(b), Dec.
 27, 2001, 115 Stat.
 987, provided that: “The amendments made by subsection (a) [amending this section] shall apply to enrollments in independent study courses beginning on or after the date of the enactment of this Act [Dec.
 27, 2001].”

+#### Regulations
+Pub.
+L. 118–95, § 2(b)(3), as added by Pub.
+L. 118–210, title II, § 209(b)(2), Jan.
+2, 2025, 138 Stat.
+2766, provided that: “In prescribing any regulation to carry out the amendments made by subsection (a) [amending this section], the Secretary of Veterans Affairs shall consult with State approving agencies designated under section 3671 of such title [title 38, United States Code].”

 #### Savings Provision
 Section not applicable to any person receiving educational assistance for pursuit of an independent study program in which the person was enrolled on Oct.
 29, 1992, for as long as such person is continuously thereafter so enrolled and meets requirements of eligibility for such assistance, see section 313(b) of Pub.
 L. 102–568, set out as a note under [section 16136 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section16136&num=0&edition=prelim), Armed Forces.